Projects

 Assessing the availability, accessibility, and acceptability of emergency contraception in Tunisia

 In 2001, Tunisia became the first country in the Arab world to register a dedicated emergency contraceptive pill (ECP).
 However, little research has been undertaken to systematically evaluate the service delivery and use patterns of ECPs in Tunisia.
-Our study aimed to fill this gap.
-Through this multi-methods study, we assessed the availability, accessibility, and acceptability of EC in Tunisia and focused on the perspectives and experiences of pharmacists and both married and unmarried women.
-This project was undertaken in partnership with the Tunisian Center for Public Health and Ibis Reproductive Health.
+Through this multi-methods study, CRHC assessed the availability, accessibility, and acceptability of EC in Tunisia and focused on the perspectives and experiences of pharmacists and both married and unmarried women.
+This project was undertaken in partnership with the Tunisian Center for Public Health, Ibis Reproductive Health, and the University of Ottawa.

 Documenting the experiences of Yazidi women abducted by ISIS